01-ai/Yi/README.md

 ### Learning hub

 <details>
-<summary> If you want to learn Yi, you can find a wealth of helpful educational resources here ⬇️</summary>
+<summary> If you want to learn Yi, you can find a wealth of helpful educational resources here. ⬇️</summary>
 <br>

 Welcome to the Yi learning hub!